Satvik0001/Lucie-AI-Assistant/README.md

 ## 🎯 Goal

-To build a fully offline, intelligent AI assistant similar to Jarvis.
+To build a fully offline, intelligent AI assistant.

 ---